 1. It states that there were 600,000 Hebrew men numbered in the Exodus.
 Once you add women and children, the total number of Hebrew people could easily reach past 1 million in upwards of 2-2.5 million or even 3 million.
 That’s a pretty hefty mass of evacuees to navigate as one, cohesive group.

 2. There were no doubt a sizable number of elderly folks in these estimations.
-Add in those who had physical ailments like leg, hip and back problems that prevented them from walking at a fast pace.
+Add in those who had physical ailments like leg, hip, and back problems that prevented them from walking at a fast pace.
 Oh, and let’s not forget slow-moving pregnant and nursing women who no doubt needed frequent rests.
 Lastly, throw in younger children, and you have an enormous sea of humans who can neither travel very fast nor can cover very much ground daily.

-Objection #2: Moses and the Israelites Made Dozens of Stops, and They Actually Reached the Promised Land within a Year
+Myth-Killing Point #2: Moses and the Israelites Made Dozens of Stops, and They Actually Reached the Promised Land within a Year

 If the meme creators (or anyone who shares or blindly agrees with the memes, for that matter) would have simply cracked open a Bible or did some research on the matter, they would immediately figure out that they have no historical or logical legs on which to stand.